AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 Following [The secret key is stored in Keystore data structure](#critical-the-secret-key-is-stored-in-keystore-data-structure) `sk` field has to be removed.

-## CRITICAL: usage of secret key as additional authenticated data.
+## CRITICAL: usage of secret key as additional authenticated data

 The additional authenticated data is publicly available information that can be shared.
 Don't use the secret key as aad, instead take aad from the environnement like program version and name, timestamp, etc..